mindsdb/mindsdb/mindsdb/integrations/handlers/flaml_handler/README.md

 No

 ### Are there any other noteworthy aspects to this handler?
 The FLAML ML handler offers support for multiple machine learning models, including but not limited to XGBoost, LightGBM, and CatBoost.
-Libraries for these models are installed as a requirement by FLAML.
+Note that while some libraries are installed by default alongside FLAML, the user has to verify that their model of choosing has been correctly installed before using this engine.
+For more details and installation options, check out FLAML documentation and their setup.py script.

 The handler provides features such as automatic hyperparameter tuning, model selection, and feature selection.
-Additionally, users can customize various training parameters, such as evaluation metrics, time budget, number of threads, and more.

 ### Any directions for future work in subsequent versions of the handler?
 There are several directions for future work in subsequent versions of the handler, such as: